Undriling/User_Management/README.md

     }
   }

-## Other dependencies -
-- npm install react-router
-- npm install @reduxjs/toolkit
-- npm install react-redux
-- npm install axios
-- npm install react-icons
-- npx shadcn@latest init
-- for all shadcn/ui setup goto shadcn/ui site and follow the steps for Button, Popover and all

 ## Run the Project -
 - npm run dev

+## Used dependencies -
+- react-router
+- @reduxjs/toolkit
+- react-redux
+- axios
+- react-icons
+- Use shadcn/ui for Button and Popover.
+To setup goto shadcn/ui site and follow the steps

 # React + Vite